nancy-cai/cafeTownsend/README.md

-# cafeTownsend
+## LEAP Technical Test

 Author: Nancy Cai

-Framework and design model used
+### Framework and design model used

-java maven
+- java maven
-BDD Cucumber
+- BDD Cucumber
-page object
+- page object

 ---------------------------------------------------
-How to run the test
+### How to run the test

 Prerequisite: Please make sure you have installed the following:

-java 1.7
+- java 1.7
-maven 3
+- maven 3
-chromedriver
+- chromedriver

 $ mvn clean verify